udaybaheti22/data-science-platform/README.md

 # ML Platform

 A full-stack data science web app.
-Upload a CSV, clean it, profile it, train ML models, and export — all in one browser tab.
+Upload a CSV, clean it, profile it, get AI-powered suggestions, train ML models, and export — all in one browser tab.

-**Stack:** FastAPI · React + Vite + TypeScript · scikit-learn · pandas · matplotlib · ydata-profiling
+**Stack:** FastAPI · React + Vite + TypeScript · scikit-learn · pandas · matplotlib · ydata-profiling · Gemini API

 ---